the-business-factory/shopify.cr/README.md

 ## Development

-TODO: Write development instructions here
+1. Clone this repository
+1. `script/setup`
+1. `crystal spec`
+1. To use VCR to record new shopify requests, run `script/get_access_token` to get exports for shopify access tokens to pass into the `Shopify::Store`

 ## Contributing

 1. Fork it (<https://github.com/the-business-factory/shopify/fork>)
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b the-funnier-the-better`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -am 'Great commit message here'`)
-4. Push to the branch (`git push origin my-new-feature`)
+4. Push to the branch (`git push origin the-funnier-the-better`)
 5. Create a new Pull Request

 ## Contributors